Contributing Guidelines

 - Create a feature branch from

-- Make your changes following our coding standards
+develop - Make your changes following our coding standards

 - Test thoroughly (see Testing Guide)